CrzyHAX91/baddbeatz/README.md

 inside. `worker_logic.py` and the worker script fall back to the `OPENAI_API_KEY` environment variable when not running on Cloudflare.

+Requests to the OpenAI API use a 10-second timeout.
+If the API does not respond within this window, `worker_logic.ask` will raise a `requests.exceptions.Timeout` error.

 To protect the API from abuse, create a KV namespace for rate limiting:

 ```bash